 The State has authorized cities and towns to issue bonds based on tax increment financing (or "TIF").
 R.I.G.L. §§45-33.2-1 et seq.
 The general premise of tax increment financing is that certain investments will facilitate development, and the development will grow the tax base.
 If the expected growth of the tax base is sufficient, then it becomes possible to fund the project exclusively out of the increment of increased tax revenues.
-To accomplish this, the City Council establishes a "Tax Increment Area" of properties that are expected to provide increased tax revenues as a result of the project.
+In order to accomplish this, the City Council establishes a "Tax Increment Area" of properties that are expected to provide increased tax revenues as a result of the project.
 The City measures the "baseline" revenues generated by the Tax Increment Area.
 Then, with the help of a consultant, the City prepares a model that projects anticipated revenue growth from the proposed project from two sources, namely "natural growth" (that would occur without the TIF project) and additional growth in values from the TIF project itself.
 The City Council can then approve the issuance of TIF bonds which, under State law, will be funded exclusively from the "natural growth" and "project growth" revenues, but not the "baseline" revenues.
 The State's TIF law provides that the project will not obligate the City's full faith and credit or otherwise limit its bonding capacity.

 The expanded capabilities the TIF program presents are subject to practical limitations.
 First, although a TIF project is designed to "pay for itself" with growths in revenue resulting from the project within the Tax Increment Area, a portion of that obligated, incremental growth is the "natural growth" that would occur without any project all.
 In other words, the City will lose the use of the "natural growth" of the Tax Increment Area in funding its operations if it approves the TIF bond.
 Second, the project's commitment of revenues has to be sufficiently convincing to attract investors who are willing to put their money at risk.
 Third, if the TIF payments fall short, the City may decide to make the investors whole, even though the City is not legally obligated to do so.
 If the project is sufficiently identifiable with the City, then the City's bond rating may be damaged by a failure to pay notwithstanding the legal separation set forth in the State TIF law.
 As a result, it may be prudent to reserve extra bonding capacity for a TIF project even if it is not legally required.
-Finally, the State's property tax cap law limits the increase of a city or town's tax levy by 4% annually, and the increased revenues within the Tax Increment Area count against this cap.